sleepjie/Valanar/Valanar Superdocument.md

 Originally founded in 482BR, the Circle first

 ### The House of Daggers
+Perhaps the world's most infamous organisation of assassins and death-dealers, the House of Daggers have been shrouded in myth and rumour since as far back as the Doyverd Empire, where contemporary accounts even hypothesise that the group began as King Francis the Black's own personal group of loyal killers.

 The method of contracting their services has, like many other facets of the organisation, been a topic of scholarly debate for some time.
 While some suggest the House of Daggers operate under society’s nose, there are those who posit that their contracts and resources come from the outer planes through bargains made with beings of magnificent influence.

 The latter theory would serve as a possible explanation for the organisation’s seemingly endless amounts of wealth; whenever an assassin believed to be from the organisation has been captured, the reports of a missing ring finger and the possession of opulent weaponry are often found to be common links.
 Weapons, materials, and armour associated with the House of Daggers are often luxurious and custom-made, with magical enchantments that signify a substantial investment in resources.